Macon record store battling time, technology turns 50

 Serving the community brings joy to her heart, Malone said, and she wants people to feel like they are at home in her store.

 “I think the people are very neighborly, and it’s like family over here.
 Everybody’s like family.
-Everybody basically know each other,” she said.
+Everybody basically knows each other,” she said.
 “The neighborhood is a friendly neighborhood.
 People are good.”